Back to Articles

 Here is why explainability in AI requires structured decision frameworks, and how organizations can move from black-box suggestions to auditable strategic action.

-When human stakeholders don't understand the trade-offs an AI has made, trust breaks down.
-Instead of accelerating the decision-making process, the AI’s recommendation often triggers a new round of unstructured debate as executives try to reverse-engineer the machine's logic.
+When human stakeholders don't understand the context that drove an AI's trade-offs, trust breaks down.
+If you want coherent, traceable decisions out of your AI system, you must structure the context.
+Instead of accelerating the decision-making process, a black-box recommendation often triggers unstructured debate as executives try to reverse-engineer the machine's logic.

 Axiom: The Auditable Ledger for Decisions